 Murder of the Mystras Nun

-Book 2 of The Reynard Trilogy
+Book 2 of The Inspector Reynard Series

-In this second volume of the Reynard Trilogy, Chante and Lucien are about to celebrate their second wedding anniversary when Lucien’s father, Gervais, a well-known European historian, and Chante, his full-time research assistant, are hired to identify a Byzantine princess whose tomb has been discovered in the ancient Greek city of Mystras.
+In this second volume of The Inspector Reynard Series, Chante and Lucien are about to celebrate their second wedding anniversary when Lucien’s father, Gervais, a well-known European historian, and Chante, his full-time research assistant, are hired to identify a Byzantine princess whose tomb has been discovered in the ancient Greek city of Mystras.
 Lucien, now an inspector who investigates art and antiquities smuggling, goes along to help.
 While Chante and Gervais dig through historical files and old chronicles to answer the mystery of the princess’ identity, Lucien entertains himself by reading a Venetian detective’s diary about a nun who was murdered in Mystras in 1715.
 Caught up in the story of that investigation, Lucien discovers there is more to the tale than just murder, for clues found within the narrative lead all three of them on another surprising historical search.
-When they finally decide to follow the biblical stories illustrated on the frescoed walls of an ancient Greek Orthodox church, they discover a secret that that could change the world’s understanding of one of the most significant religious stories of all time.
+When they finally decide to follow the biblical stories illustrated on the frescoed walls of an ancient Greek Orthodox church, they discover a secret that could change the world’s understanding of one of the most significant religious stories of all time.

 Available in Paperback and Kindle formats.

 Published 2017 by Templar Media | 217 pages | ISBN: 0996627227 | ISBN-13: 978-0996627221